|Agent UI||Custom Fields||Roles||Queues|

 - Is Routed to an Agent When it starts: Indicates the conversation was routed when it started.

-~note~ Consider the separate rules above.
+~note~ Consider the separate events above.
 All conversations will start.
 All should eventually be routed.
 Only some will be routed at the same time they start.
 This occurs when agents are available and there are no queued conversations ahead of the new conversation.

 - Begins Waiting in a queue: Any time a conversation is queued and waiting for an agent.